wzulfikar/lifelog/programming/my_personal_laravel_setup.md

 # Laravel, Personally.

-This is list of stuffs I do or things I use when building project with Laravel.
+This is list of things I do/use when building project with Laravel.

 - Use [postman](https://www.getpostman.com) to test API
 - Use [bower](http://bower.io) for fast front-end deployment